 Google doesn’t allow merchants to falsely represent other merchants or organizations.

 Google Customer Reviews doesn't allow content that implies an affiliation, partnership, or any special relationship with Google without explicit authorization from Google.
-Participants will not issue any press release, announcements, or other promotional materials, related to participation in the Program without Google’s prior approval.
+Participants will not issue any press release, announcements, or other promotional materials related to their participation in Google Customer Reviews without Google’s prior approval.
 Please direct all requests for such approval to firstname.lastname@example.org.
 Additionally, participants can't imply an affiliation, partnership, or any special relationship with any unrelated third party.

 Participants remain responsible for ensuring that they are compliant with local laws and regulations on the subject of privacy and data protection.
 Google may suspend any account or campaign found to be in violation of our policy or the law.